 I later discovered that a bunch of other folks had figured out this method on their own, too.
 But not nearly as many as you might think!
 And thus, alas, millions are still rolling their mats the old (slow, dirty, curly) way.

 So, while I cannot claim to be the only one who "invented" this fold-then-roll approach (which frankly, is so simple, it's silly), I am nonetheless here to share it with the world.

 My dream is that someday, we'll hit that "hundredth monkey" moment when the entire human species will spontaneously adopt this method as "the" way of rolling a yoga mat, and life as we know it will be forever changed.

 One fun little thing I noticed (a thing that I don't believe anybody else has yet, or if they have, they haven't bothered talking about it): If you roll your yoga mat this way, you wind up with a nice little yin-yang symbol at the end.

 For me, gazing upon this ancient symbol (which that represents balance, duality, harmony, the natural order of things) has become a mini-practice in and of itself.

 Taking a moment to notice and appreciate it has become a ritual of sorts for me: It's a moment that marks the completion of my yoga and my rentry into regular life, a moment where I can choose to carry forward the mental and physical equanimity I've gained by during my practice.

 This micro-meditation on the yin-yang helps me to wind up with an affirmation of my own wholeness and wellbeing.
 Much nicer than contemplating an off-kilter rolling job.

 Anyway, whether you adopt this alternative mat-rolling approach to avoid filth, to save time and hassle, or to avail yourself of a harmonic convergence of conscious, yin-yang mindfulness, it's all good.
-Whatever your reason, I heartily recommend you give it a try.
+Whatever your reason, I heartily recommend you watch the video and give it a try.